 Example 1 - text entry

-It will create a file with the name contains "eWay-Deal name".
+It will create a file with the name contains "eWay-Customer name-journal name".

 Example 2 - SQL entry

-It will create a file with the name contains "eWay-Deal name-Customer's name".
+It will create a file with the name contains "eWay-journal name".

 Clicking OK in the lower part of the Global Setting card will save changes and close the card.
 If you wish to close the Global Setting card without saving any changes, click Cancel.